SergeStinckwich/website/src/documents/public/AROUND.html.md

 We identify three major issues that must be faced during the conception and deployment of a robotic rescue program in a developing country:

-- The cost of rescue robotic solutions,
+- the cost of rescue robotic solutions,
-- An uncontrolled urbanization,
+- an uncontrolled urbanization,
 - the lack of logistic and infrastructural capability.

 The AROUND (Autonomous Robots for Observation of Urban Network after Disaster) programme launched by several French and Vietnamese partners (see below) aims at addressing concerns expressed in the previous section by designing an automated observation system.
 The system is based on (i) a local level with the deployment of autonomous mobile robots able to collect information in impacted urban sites and to dynamically maintain the communication links between rescuers, and (ii) a global level based on a Spatial Decision Support System (SDSS).